MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 The solution assumes that a graph has already been created in a graph database.
 The internal complexity of the graph isn't a concern because the graph query is passed via a configuration and executed dynamically by passing input values.

-The solution uses Azure Databricks for this data contextualization process.
+The solution uses Azure Databricks for the data contextualization process.

 ### Graph database